Maria I of Portugal: Napoleonic Wars

 In 1801, Spanish Prime Minister Manuel de Godoy sent an army to invade Portugal with backing from the French leader Napoleon, resulting in the War of the Oranges.
 Though the Spanish ended their invasion, the Treaty of Badajoz on 6 June 1801 forced Portugal to cede Olivença and other border towns to Spain.
 (This cession is not recognized by the present Portuguese government, and the country officially considers those territories still to be Portuguese possessions.)
-On 29 September, Prince Dom João signed the Treaty of Madrid (1801), ceding half of Portuguese Guyana to France, which became French Guiana.
+On 29 September, Prince John signed the Treaty of Madrid (1801), ceding half of Portuguese Guyana to France, which became French Guiana.

 The refusal of the Portuguese government to join the French-sponsored Continental Blockade against Britain culminated in the late 1807 Franco-Spanish invasion of Portugal led by General Jean-Andoche Junot.
 The ultimate Napoleonic plan for Portugal was to split it into three sections.
 The northern parts of Portugal, from the Douro to the Minho, would become the Kingdom of Northern Lusitania, and its throne was promised to King Louis II of Etruria.
 The Alentejo Province and Kingdom of the Algarve would be merged to form the Principality of the Algarves, of which Manuel de Godoy would be sovereign.
 The remaining portion of Portugal would have been directly ruled by France.